Temperance movement: Legislative successes and failures (1910s)

 According to alcohol researcher Johan Edman, the first country to issue an alcohol prohibition was Russia, as part of war mobilization policies.
 This followed after Russia had made significant losses in the war against the sober Japanese in 1905.
 In the UK, the Liberal government passed the Defence of the Realm Act 1914 when pub hours were licensed, beer was watered down and was subject to a penny a pint extra tax, and in 1916 a State Management Scheme meant that breweries and pubs in certain areas of Britain were nationalized, especially in places where armaments were made.

 In 1913, the ASL began its efforts for national prohibition.
 Wayne Wheeler, a member of the Anti-Saloon League was integral in the prohibition movement in the United States.
 He used hard political persuasion called "Wheelerism" in the 1920s of legislative bodies.
-Rather than ask directly for a vote, which Wheeler viewed as weak, Wheeler would cover the desks of legislators in telegrams.
+Rather than ask directly for a vote, which Wheeler viewed as weak, Wheeler covered the desks of legislators in telegrams.
 He was also accomplished in rallying supporters; the Cincinnati Enquirer called Wheeler "the strongest political force of his day".
 His efforts specifically influenced the passing of the eighteenth-amendment.
 And in 1920, the Eighteenth Amendment was successfully passed in the United States, introducing prohibition of the manufacture, sale and distribution of alcoholic beverages.
 The amendment, also called "the noble experiment", was preceded by the National Prohibition Act, which stipulated how the federal government should enforce the amendment.